realmacsoftware/RWThemeKit/documentation.markdown

 `%pathto()%` can be used for any file (styles.css for example), however the file must be added to the RWCopyFiles array in the theme.plist file.

 ###%base_url%
-Outputs the root web address of the website, as entered in the Site Setup area.
+Outputs the web address of the website, as entered in the Site Setup area.

 ###%last_published%
 Outputs the last published date - this is not currently customisable in its appearance.